alivaditis/four-favs/README.md

 - Run the command: `npm start`
 - Once the modules have finished compiling, enter `http://localhost:3000/` into your browser to see the live web page.

-## Learning Goals:
-- Build and integrate a backend with express and prisma for users
-- Further improve TypeScript fundamentals
-- Create a user interface that is easy to use and clearly displays information
-- Write DRY, reusable code that follows SRP and trends toward function purity
-- Make network requests (using fetch API)
-- Further improve React fundamentals
-- Create a multi-page UX using Router

 ## Preview of App: